Auxiliary many-body wavefunctions for TDDFRT electronic excited states: Consequences for the representation of molecular electronic transitions: A quick review of CIS(--like) many-body wavefunctions features

-Accordingly, we see that there exists an exact and unique pairing between left and right NTOs through their singular values, so that the canonical picture of a linear combination of singly-excited configurations in the $(\varphi _r)_{r\in C}$ basis can be transposed in the NTOs basis without approximation.
-Given that the problem is originally expressed in a finite-dimensional local basis of $L$ one-body wavefunctions, the NTO picture is the most compact representation of the electronic transition — the expansion is reduced from $N\times (L-N)$ terms to $\min(N,(L-N))$ — with the exact conservation of the $\zeta$--ansatz nature.
+Accordingly, we see that there exists an exact and unique pairing between left and right NTOs through their singular values, so that the canonical picture of a linear combination of singly-excited configurations in the $\mathcal{B}$ ordered basis can be transposed in the NTOs basis without approximation.
+Given that the problem is originally expressed in a finite-dimensional local basis of $L$ one-body wavefunctions, the NTO picture is the most compact representation of the electronic transition — the expansion is then reduced from $N\times (L-N)$ terms to $\min(N,(L-N))$ terms — with the exact conservation of the $\zeta$--ansatz nature.
+According to \eqref{eq:svdntos}, we also have that